Brighten up your home with this easy and inexpensive flower arrangement.

 Hold the flowers up against the jar you plan to display them in.
 This will help you gauge where to cut the stems.

-Arrange the flowers in the containers, cutting more length from the stems if necessary.
+Arrange the flowers in the containers.
+As you do, trim more length from the stems, if needed.

 Repeat with the remaining flowers.

-I separated the flowers by color, but you could certainly mix a variety of colors together in each container.
+I separated the flowers by color.
+But you could certainly mix a variety of colors together in each container, too.

 If you like to collect interesting jars (my cupboards are full), this is the perfect way to use them!